rogeraska/python_learning/readme.txt

-dev branch under the rest.
+now we are in the devops